Best Mortar and Pestle Set of 2021

 Comfort refers to the ergonomics of the pestle and how comfortable it was to use over time while performing hard tasks.
 As we crushed and ground various food items, we noted which felt good in our hands versus which ones led to cramping or chaffing.
 Pestles with a straight or narrowing shape did better in this category than those which got wider towards the bottom.

-The Cooler Kitchen EZ-Grip was extremely comfortable to use thanks to a rubber lining on the pestle and a cleverly designed narrowing shape, which was perfect for zero cramping.
-The Bekith Brushed Stainless Steel Set was also comfortable due to its smooth steel material and non-widening pestle.
+The Cooler Kitchen EZ-Grip was extremely comfortable to use thanks to a rubber lining on the pestle and a cleverly designed narrowing shape.
+The EZ-Grip design makes for a comfortable handle and very little hand cramping during use.
+The Sagler was also comfortable due to its smooth steel material and non-widening pestle.

 Ease of Cleaning and Care